XCTEQ/XCFit/README.md

 ```

--  This will add couple of templates to your Xcode for iOS and macOS apps.
+-  This will add couple of templates to your Xcode for iOS apps.
 In your app if you go to 'File--->New--->Target'

 You will see new option for iOS i.e 'XCFit'.
 Once Clicked on it.
-You will see Cucumberish UI and Fitnesse Acceptance Tests.
+You will see Protocol BDD, Cucumberish UI and Fitnesse Acceptance Tests.
 XCUI POM, Fitnesse Acceptance Unit Test bundles.
 As shown

 ![image](https://github.com/Shashikant86/XCFit5-GIF/blob/master/templates.png)